-Earth, Wind & Fuego, LLC is a woman owned business founded by Madeline & Jen in 2017.
+Earth, Wind & Fuego, LLC is a queer, woman, and Latinx owned business founded by Madeline & Jen in 2017.
 They committed their journey’s to health and healing and discovered that changing their lifestyle, including nutrition, supported their body in healing from chronic illness, dis-ease, surgery and medication.
 While healthy and local food is a big part of Earth, Wind & Fuego, their commitment to social justice is reflected in the mission.
 Every purchase from Earth, Wind & Fuego supports our mission to train and hire community members who face physical, mental & societal barriers to employment.

 Madeline Henriquez, CEO & Co-founder